Gear and Health

 start of the trail.
 Photo: a fellow hiker.
 5:30 p.m.
 May 24, 2013

-The young hikers dubbed the mum ond dad of the family "Mum" (or should that be "Mom," since this is after all U.S.A.) and "Dad" somewhat to their chagrin, but I admit to aiding and abbetting in this one.
-As Mum told me the next day, "I don't want 'Mum' as a trail name; I get that every day at home."
+The young hikers dubbed the mum ond dad of the family "Mom" and "Dad" somewhat to their chagrin, but I admit to aiding and abbetting in this one.
+As Mom told me the next day, "I don't want 'Mom' as a trail name; I get that every day at home."
 Lesson: always set your own trail name or someone will do it for you — and you may not like it.

 The young hikers had way too much food.
 Their lack of experience was charming, but it had dire consequences the next day.
 See my next page for a discussion of that.